HBOS: Acquisition by Lloyds TSB

 A group of Scottish businessmen challenged the right of the UK government to approve the deal by over-ruling UK competition law, but this was rejected.
 The takeover was approved by HBOS shareholders on 12 December.

 Prime Minister Gordon Brown personally brokered the deal with Lloyds TSB.
 An official said: "It is not the role of a Prime Minister to tell a City institution what to do".
 The Lloyds TSB board stated that merchant banks Merrill Lynch and Morgan Stanley were among the advisers recommending the takeover.

 Lloyds Banking Group said Edinburgh-based HBOS, which it had absorbed in January, made a pre-tax loss of £10.8 billion in 2008.
 Andy Hornby, the former chief executive of HBOS, and Lord Stevenson of Coddenham, its former chairman, appeared before the Commons Treasury Committee to answer questions about the near-collapse of the bank.
 Hornby said: "I'm very sorry what happened at HBOS.
 It has affected shareholders, many of whom are colleagues, it's affected the communities in which we live and serve, it's clearly affected taxpayers, and we are extremely sorry for the turn of events that has brought it about."

+To this day, HBOS continues to exist as an active legal entity.
+It now functions as an intermediate holding company within Lloyds Banking Group, primarily for Bank of Scotland plc and Halifax, with its own annual reports.